Life-giving death, a gift to mother nature

 In 1958, when I was 8 years old, he died one day before Christmas.
 My parents told me some days later.
 We went to the funeral which was held in a snow-covered cemetery.
 I remember standing next to the grave which was covered with pine branches.
 They lowered slowly the coffin down.
 The branches opened and then closed after the coffin had passed.
 It was beautiful, but I cried my eyes out.

 In 1998, my grandmother died at the age of 98.
 As I lived in Spain, I took the plane to assist at her funeral.
 It was a rather joyous family reunion, especially for me, as I had not seen most of them for 17 years.
 In the chapel at the cemetery, there was a service, with music and people giving speeches.

 Then we started walking behind the coffin which was carried by 6 men in frac (tuxedo and top hat).
 It was February and cold, but luckily no rain.
 However, there was a lot of fog covering the 6 men up to their waist.
 It was unusual to see my grandmother’s coffin floating in the air as it made its way to the family grave.

 Having lived on the Costa del Sol since 1976, I have assisted in quite a few funerals.
 The first one was Don Luis Leyva, the hotel director of one of the hotels where I worked as a tourist guide.
 He was also co-founder of the Lions club in Torremolinos.
 He was well known, and that is why there were close to 200 people attending his funeral.

 First, there was a Catholic service with Cuerpo Presente, meaning the corpse being present.
 Then we all walked to a huge wall in the cemetery where there was the prepared niche.
 While we were standing there, 2 men in blue overalls came and lifted the coffin into the niche with a small hydraulic lift.
-Then they placed a stone plate over the entrance, took an enormous tube of silicon and sealed around it.
+Then they placed a stone plate over the entrance, took an enormous tube of silicon, and sealed it around.